JaKi07/bookingengine/Readme.md

 2. We should be able to **block days** ( make reservations ) for each **Apartment** or **HotelRoom**.
     - **new** Model for blocked (reserved) days must be created

     **A new model for blocking days (reservation) is created.
-The BlockedDays model is provided in the models.py file.
+The BlockedDays model is provided in the `models.py` file.
 Includes relevant fields that are necessary for blocking days.
-A single 'day' field is considered for blocking for simplicity.**
+A single `day` field is considered for blocking for simplicity.**

 3. NEW **endpoint** where we will get available Apartments and Hotels based on:
 	- **available days** (date range ex.: "from 2021-12-09 to 2021-12-12")